bjlkeng/bjlkeng.github.io/posts/a-variational-autoencoder-on-the-svnh-dataset/index.rst

 converge because we're still dividing by potentially small values that can vary widely [2]_.

+**BK** *: I actually was playing around with Kingma's method and I did get it to not blow up by using a combination of the initialization of weights on the variance output nodes and putting L2 regularization on it to keep it small.
+It's still actually a bit tricky because if your learning rate is too small, the weights will not deviate that far from your initialization, which might not give you a small enough variance.
+I didn't try to get it working fully but I may try it in my next model.*

 |h2| A Digression on Progress |h2e|

 As an aside, I'm still find it quite astounding that I am able to reproduce